-[Introduced January 30, 2018; Referred to the Committee on the Judiciary then Finance.]
+[Introduced January 14, 2019; Referred to the Committee on the Judiciary.]

-A BILL to amend and reenact §61-11-26 of the Code of West Virginia, 1931, as amended, relating to establishing a fee for the expungement of certain criminal convictions upon proper petition.
+A BILL to amend and reenact §61-11-26 of the Code of West Virginia, 1931, as amended, relating to extending expungement of certain criminal convictions beyond a misdemeanor offense; and, establishing a fee for the expungement of certain criminal convictions upon proper petition.